aws-samples/config-resource-compliance-dashboard/backfill/README.md

 - This is a one-time operation for processing historical data.
 - The process may take several hours depending on the amount of historical data.
+- You can run the backfill process several times, the worker function will skip creating a partition if it already exists.
 - Resources can be deleted after successful backfill completion.
 - Ensure sufficient Lambda execution time and SQS message retention for large datasets.